dsohk/rancher-devsecops-workshop/docs/part-1.md

 It will also take awhile to deploy anchore on your devsecops cluster.
 Likewise, let's continue while waiting it to finish.

-Run the following command to setup Sonarqube in terminal 3 of your Harbor VM.
+Likewise in Terminal 3 on Harbor VM, run the following command to setup Sonarqube.

 ```
 cd ~/devsecops/sonarqube